Kiamichi Voices : Chapter 1

 After growing up in an American small town and acting the way she did, Stormy hoped her new life with her Grandmother Starla would be different.
 She was in for a surprise.

 Everything Stormy Silverleaf thought she knew about her life was wrong.
-As the secrets of her real self slowly comes to light, she finds a strange connection, unlike anything she had ever felt.
+As the secrets of her real self slowly come to light, she finds a strange connection, unlike anything she had ever felt.
 Her new life had barely started when a chain of events sends her off on another adventure.

 Closing her eyes, once again the murmuring voices filled her ears.
 The thumping in her chest increased as both fear and passion took hold of her.
 The warming glow inside of Stormy brought little comfort to her soul.
 Unsettled from the long night, chills went through her every breath.